French startup EfficientIP secures $11M from Jolt Capital to fight DDoS attacks – TechCrunch

 EfficientIP will also now enhance its ecosystem partnerships with companies like Cisco, VMware and ServiceNow.

-It competes with US firms like Infoblox ($740m valuation and raised $120m) and BlueCat (also Series B) and new player NS1 ($78m Series C).
+It competes with U.S. firms like Infoblox ($740 million valuation and raised $120 million) and BlueCat (also Series B) and new player NS1 ($78 million Series C).

-Guillaume Girard, a Partner at Jolt Capital, commented: “We’ve been tracking EfficientIP for some time, and have been impressed with their continued ability to deliver on ambitious growth plans.
+Guillaume Girard, a partner at Jolt Capital, commented: “We’ve been tracking EfficientIP for some time, and have been impressed with their continued ability to deliver on ambitious growth plans.
 EfficientIP fits perfectly in our target scope, combining deeptech assets enabling leading-edge solutions and a highly motivated top-tier team in a market which is expanding quickly.
 Given its increasing market footprint with Fortune 500 customers, EfficientIP is well poised for strong growth.”